|As close as I got.|

-Plus, the language is no big because everyone here speaks English.
+Plus, the language is no big because everyone there speaks English.
 So cool!!!

 Oslo City Hall

 I accidentally stumbled onto this building.
 The outside looks really soviet (gray and depressing), BUT there is a cool clock and wood carvings outside.
-Anyway, I went inside and my jaw DROPPED like the bass at your mama’s birthday.
-There’s a MASSIVE great hall (HP lingo because europe) and every wall is covered in murals.
+Anyway, I went inside and my jaw DROPPED.
+There’s a MASSIVE great hall and every wall is covered in murals.
 Also, each bathroom stall has its own sink.
 It was WAY fancy and nice and one of my top 3 buildings in Europe (don’t ask what the other two are).

 Oslo Opera House

 Again, another thing that’s cooler after winter.
-The opera house’s roof slants down so you can walk from the ground level to the top, BUTT in winter, it’s too icey.
+The opera house’s roof slants down so you can walk from the ground level to the top, BUT in winter, it’s too icey.
 So.
-Also fancy bathrooms.
+Also, fancy bathrooms.

 Skiing was basically invented in Norway, SO I HAD to go skiing.
 Pro tip: spend the first two hours falling over, then spend the last hour actually having fun!
-That’s what I did!
-I rode the metro up to Frognerseteren and skied.
-I made lots of mistakes, but I have videos about how to do it WITHOUT making mistakes.
-And I should post those.
+Ride the metro up to Frognerseteren and spend a day enjoying the scenery, exercise, and ground.

 Explore Oslofjord and take sick pix!